Sandeep14865/Sandeep14865/README.md

 - 👋 Hi, I’m Sandeep
-- 👀 I’m interested in Data analysis, web development and machine learning in python
+- 👀 I’m interested in Data visualisation, web development and machine learning in python
 - 🌱 I’m currently learning web development using django
 - 💞️ I’m looking to collaborate on anything that uses python
 - 📫 Reach me at kannegantisandeep865@gmail.com